2018 Makassar mayoral election: Aftermath

 Following the announcement of the results, the Munafri-Dewi campaign team filed a lawsuit to the Constitutional Court, claiming "structured, systematic and massive cheating", accusing Pomanto of having interfered in favor of the "none of the above option" within his capacity as mayor, and demanding that the "none of the above" option/empty column be cancelled.
 In 10 August, the court ruled against the appeal, hence awarding "victory" for the none of the above option - the first in Indonesian electoral history.

+The repeat election was held in 2020, with Pomanto and Munafri both contesting the election with two other pairs of candidates.
+Pomanto would win the 2020 election with 41 percent of votes to secure a second term.
+Munafri would contest the mayoralship again in 2024, and was elected.